Open-Systems-Pharmacology/docs/part-5/import-edit-observed-data.md

 ## Saving the configuration

 By clicking the "Save configuration"-button, the user can save the settings that he has configured to an .xml file.
 This configuration includes the mapping, the NaN preferences, the selected sheets, the path to the selected file and all the other information that can be configured in the importer.
-[//]: # what is everything else? xD
+[//]: # what is everything else?
-The saved configuration can be used to resume the configuring at a later timepoint or to import a different file that should be imported with exactly the same configuration.
+The saved configuration can be used to resume the configuring at a later time point or to import a different file that should be imported with exactly the same configuration.

 {% hint style="note" %}
 If some sheets have already been loaded, this state is also part of the configuration.